MISP/misp-vagrant/README.rst

 TODO:

-* check the GPG key generation and the generation of the SSL certificate;
+* check the generation of the SSL certificate;
 * check the configuration of postfix;
 * configure redis connection;
-* make the background workers start on boot;
+* make the background workers start on boot.

+Improvements:

 * provide more options through variables (for the gpg keys, etc.).